Vitellaria: Distribution and habitat

 The shea tree grows naturally in the wild in the dry savannah belt from Senegal in the west to Sudan and South Sudan in the east, and onto the foothills of the Ethiopian highlands.
 It occurs in 19 countries across the African continent, namely Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Ethiopia, Ghana, Guinea Bissau, Ivory Coast, Mali, Niger, Nigeria, Senegal, Sierra Leone, South Sudan, Sudan, Togo, Uganda, Democratic Republic of the Congo, and Guinea.
 The habitat area extends over more than 5000 km.

 A testa found at the site of the medieval village of Saouga is evidence of shea butter production by the 14th century.

+In Uganda, shea trees are found in the Lira and Otuke districts of Northern Uganda.
+To protect the species, the National Environmental Management Authority (NEMA) issued a directive banning the cutting of shea trees.

 Uses

 Preparing a sandwich with fried shea tree caterpillars at the Boromo bus station in Burkina Faso.

 Shea butter has many uses and may or may not be refined.
 In the West it is most commonly used as an emollient in cosmetics and is less commonly used in food.
 Throughout Africa it is used extensively for food, is a major source of dietary fat, and for medicinal purposes.
 In Ghana and Nigeria, shea butter is a major ingredient for making the African black soap.
+In the Lango and Acholi cultures, shea butter (known as Moo Yao in Luo), is used to enthrone clan and traditional leaders.

+Among the Yoruba in West Africa as well as in the Afro-Brazilian diaspora religions in Brazil, it is believed that this fruit holds mystical powers.
+In Brazil, it is widely used by practitioners of Afro-Brazilian religions, especially in initiation rituals and in the preparation of food offerings for the Orishas, being used particularly in foods dedicated to Oxalá.

 Fat is traditionally extracted from the kernels by roasting and pressing them.
 The resulting liquid is boiled, sieved and cooled.
 The fat, shea butter, is used as food and for medicine and cosmetics.

 The edible protein-rich caterpillars of the moth Cirina butyrospermi which feed solely on its leaves are widely collected and eaten raw, dried or fried.